Bliksempie/fractured-world/chronicles/013-02-eastern-europe-and-surrounds.md

 ### 2021 – The Balkan Evacuation Gridlock

-A failed multi-border evacuation across Serbia, Croatia, and Hungary caused the largest civilian bottleneck in the region’s modern history.
+A failed multi-border evacuation across Serbia, Croatia, and Hungary caused the largest civilian bottleneck in the region's modern history.
 Thousands vanished into the forests or flooded bunkers never meant to be reopened.

 ### 2022 – Operation Black Frost

-Russian winter operations against “unclassified biozones” ended in silence.
+Russian winter operations against "unclassified biozones" ended in silence.
 Satellite footage showed entire platoons frozen mid-stride.
 No heat signatures ever returned.

 ## Historic Cities